 In February 1973, Stuart and Rudi were in a plane crash in the Catskill Mountains, a plane crash that took Rudi’s life.
 “I never feel he is gone,” Stuart wrote of his guru.
 “When I wish to be with him, to learn from him, I just open my heart.
 He is there, sitting, smiling, sharing his teachings.
 The moment he died, I felt his soul pass into me.”

-Stuart moved back to New York City in 1980 and continued his work as a spiritual teacher.
-He continues to train many more people, and has meditation centers in the U. S., Israel, and Brazil.
+Stuart continues his work as a spiritual teacher.
+He continues to train many more people, and has meditation centers in the U. S., Israel, Brazil and beyond.